mietek/haskell-on-heroku-website/pages/tutorial/index.md

 Each dyno has its own transient filesystem, which includes the contents of your app’s [slug](https://devcenter.heroku.com/articles/slug-compiler).
 Once the command finishes running, the dyno is shut down, and its filesystem is discarded.

-Try launching a remote shell on a one-off dyno:
+Start a remote shell on a one-off dyno:

 ```
 $ heroku run bash